You are hereHome ›

 - Julian Solway, MD, Director of the University of Chicago Institute for Translational Medicine

 - Bradley Evanoff, MD, MPH, Director of the Institute for Clinical and Translational Sciences at Washington University in St. Louis

-The Frontiers leadership will seriously consider all suggestions and concerns raised by the Councils and the External Scientific Advisory Committee.
-The input of these groups, however, is advisory and not binding.
+The Frontiers leadership will seriously consider all suggestions and concerns raised by the External Advisory Board.
+The input of this group, however, is advisory and not binding.
 The director, in consultation with the deputy director, must be able to make all final decisions that affect the Frontiers as a whole.
-If a Council or the External Scientific Advisory Committee makes a recommendation that is not accepted, the Frontiers director will provide that group a rationale and explanation.
+If the External Advisory Board makes a recommendation that is not accepted, the Frontiers director will provide that group a rationale and explanation.